MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 You can set a Lakehouse as default Lakehouse, however you can add multiple Lakehouses to the explore and use them in notebook as well.

-If you are not familiar with the grammar of reading the data objects like *delta table*, try drag and drop the file and delta table to the notebook canvas, or use the *Load data* in the object dropdown menu.
-Notebook will automatically insert code snippet into code cell and generating code for reading the target data object.
+If you are not familiar with reading the data objects like *delta table*, try drag and drop the file and delta table to the notebook canvas, or use the *Load data* in the object's dropdown menu.
+Notebook automatically inserts code snippet into code cell and generating code for reading the target data object.

  > [!NOTE]
  > If you encounter OOM when loading large volume of data, try using DuckDB, Polars or PyArrow dataframe instead of pandas.